Rouslan/NTracer/README.rst

 single axis.
 Thus the static member function ``Matrix.rotation``, which creates a rotation matrix, requires two vectors to describe a plane of rotation.

-Cross products can only be computed in three-dimensional space.
-To find perpendicular vectors, the function ``perpendicular_to`` is provided, which takes a sequence of D-1 linearly independant vectors, where D is the dimensionality of the scene.
+Normally, cross products can only be computed in three-dimensional space.
+To find perpendicular vectors, the function ``cross`` provides a generalized version, which takes a sequence of D-1 linearly independent vectors, where D is the dimensionality of the scene.

+In three-dimensional space, the surface of a solid object can be constructed out of triangles.
+However, it is impossible to fully enclose objects with more than three dimensions using a finite number of triangles, just as three-dimensional objects cannot be enclosed using a finite set of lines or points.
+Therefore, instead of triangles, n-dimensional simplexes, where n is one less than the number of dimensions of the scene, are used instead.
+One may be tempted to point out that a 3-simplex (three-dimensional simplex, i.e. a tetrahedron) can be built out of triangles, a 4-simplex can be built out of 3-simplexes and so on, so one should still be able to use triangles to build higher dimensional objects, but this is not quite correct.
+Technically, you can only construct the hull of a 3-simplex.
+In four-dimensional space, a line can pass through a 3-simplex without intersecting any of its faces.
+In fact, orienting a line so it does intersect a face would be like trying to stab a line of zero thickness with a needle of zero thickness in three-dimensional space.
+It only gets worse with even more dimensions.
+The simplex class provided by this library (which is actually named ``Triangle``) is continuous between every point and avoids this problem.